Discover Charleston’s ground breaking queer history in a 40-minute ground floor house tour with an expert guide.

-Charleston has an incredible LGBTQ+ history, having been home to the Bloomsbury group – a largely queer group of artists, writers and thinkers that included, among others, Virginia Woolf, Duncan Grant and John Maynard Keynes.
-Together, the Bloomsbury group forged a new way of living at Charleston in the early 20th century, with the house acting as a space of freedom where love and friendship, pacifism, atheism, and other diverse ways of living were actively embraced.
+Charleston has an incredible LGBTQ+ history, having been home to the Bloomsbury group – a largely queer group of artists, writers and thinkers that included Duncan Grant, Virginia Woolf, Lytton Strachey, John Maynard Keynes and E M Forster.
+Together, they forged new ways of living at Charleston in the early 20th century, with the house acting as a space to explore love, friendship, pacifism, atheism, same-gender relationships and polyamory.

-We are excited to say that we’ll be running a FREE shuttle bus from Lewes train station to Charleston!
+We are excited to say that on the day we’ll be running a FREE shuttle bus from Lewes train station to Charleston!
+Details TBC.